WaddleWaddle

 The Bottom Line

-Quantify everything you can.
-Use the job's language and tools, structure bullets by impact, and show both strategic and tactical results.
-A marketing resume that leads with ROI and proof gets interviews.
+Quantify everything you can—leads, revenue, rates, and reach.
+Use the job's language and tools, structure bullets by impact first, and show both strategic thinking and tactical execution.
+A marketing resume that leads with ROI and proof consistently gets more interviews.

 Let Waddle Handle This For You

-Upload your resume once, paste any job description, and Waddle automatically generates tailored CVs, cover letters, and interview prep—optimized for ATS and customized for each role.
+Upload your resume once, paste any job description, and Waddle automatically generates tailored resumes, cover letters, and interview prep—optimized for ATS and customized for each role.